North East Futures UTC: Sponsors and partners

 The UTC corporate sponsors include NHS, Accenture, Academic Health Science Networks, Sage, Ubisoft and the University of Sunderland.
 Through Dynamo, it reaches out across the North East inviting organisations to become involved via work experience placements and running projects with the students.
 The UTC provide support providing training facilities and a focused stream of future recruits.

 Academics

 The students transfer to the college at the start of year 10, that is 14, for a Key Stage 4, or at 16, Key Stage 5, the start of the sixth form.

 Key Stage 4

 Students study a restricted range of GCSE.
-The core subjects are Mathematics (1 GCSE) English Language, English Literature (2 GCSEs) Biology, Chemistry, Physics (3 GCSEs) Computer Science (1 GCSE).
-It will be noted that there are no creative subjects and no languages other than English.
+The core subjects are Mathematics (1 GCSE) English Language, English Literature (2 GCSEs) and Combined Science (2 GCSEs) or Triple Science: Biology, Chemistry, Physics (3 GCSEs).
+It will be noted that there are no other creative subjects other than Art and no languages other than English.
 On top of this they do one options from History, Geography, Art and Business.
-Also they study a specialist strand -Technical Health Care Science or Technical Computer Science which is achieved with the help of the colleges sponsors- involving work experience and practical tasks.
+Also they study a specialist strand -Technical Health Care Science (GCSE Sports Science or GCSE Psychology) or Technical Computer Science (GCSE Computer Science or Level 3 Vocational ICT) which is achieved with the help of the colleges sponsors- involving work experience and practical tasks.